Jahia/jahia-cypress/src/support/provisioning/runProvisioningScript.md

 - fileName: (`string`) : The name of the script file, in fixtures folder
 - fileContent: (`string`) : The content of the script.
 If specified, fileName is ignored.
 - type: (`string`) : Content type, either `application/yaml` or `application/json`

+#### &gt; jahiaServer (`JahiaServer`)

+A Jahia server can be specified if there is a need to use something other than default.
+This is useful when using Jahia in cluster, if there is a need to redirect a provisioning script to a specific Jahia server (for example a processig node).

+- url: (`string`) : The url of the server (for example: http://processing.jahia.net:8080)
+- username: (`string`) : Root user
+- password: (`string`) : Password for the root user

 #### &gt; files (`FormFile[]`)